jurgob/jurgo-boemo-blog/content/blog/loose-types-make-ts-verbose/index.md

 ### Bonus tip

 String is not the only type you can use for object keys in javascript and typescript.
-But if you don't know what a symbole is, or why this is true in js:  `typeof [] ==='string'`,  Stick with `Record<string, ...>`.
+But if you don't know what a symbol is, or why this is true in js:  `typeof [] === 'object'`,  stick with `Record<string, ...>`.

 ---

 ## Narrowing with Union Types

-You can do better then this.
+You can do better than this.
 You can also limit the types of values allowed inside `data`:

 ```ts
 type User = {